Scholarships and Financial Aid

-- SCE Friends members : 20% off short courses (Not applicable to Certificate/Diploma Programme courses, Continuing Education Fund reimbursable courses or Specified courses)
+- SCE Friends members : 20% off short courses (Not applicable to Certificate/Diploma Programme coursesor Specified courses)

-*The discount may not be applicable to some programmes.
+*The discount is not applicable to all Continuing Education Fund (CEF) reimbursable courses and may not apply to some programmes.
 Please check with the Programme Teams concerned.

 For details of the eligibilities and application procedures, please refer to the “Application Form for Fee Reduction (Short Courses)” or “Application Form for Fee Reduction (Programme)”.

 The enhancement measures of CEF have been implemented on 1 April 2019 –

 - increasing the CEF subsidy ceiling from the current level of $10,000 to $20,000 per applicant;

 - closed CEF accounts to be re-activated, so that the account holders can make use of the unused balance (if any) under the original subsidy of $10,000 as well as the additional subsidy of $10,000;